Madrid Protocol: Advantages

-The Madrid system provides a mechanism whereby a trademark owner who has an existing trademark application or registration (known as the 'basic application' or 'basic registration') in a member jurisdiction may obtain an 'international registration' for their trademark from the WIPO.
-The trademark owner may then extend the protection afforded to the international registration to one or more member jurisdictions, a process known as 'designation'.
-A useful feature of the Madrid system is that this protection may generally be extended to additional jurisdictions at any time, such that international trade mark protection can be extended to new jurisdictions which subsequently join Madrid, or to such other jurisdictions as the trade mark owner may choose.

-In basic terms, the primary advantage of the Madrid system is that it allows a trademark owner to obtain trademark protection in any or all member states by filing one application in one jurisdiction with one set of fees, and make any changes (e.g. changes of name or address) and renew registration across all applicable jurisdictions through a single administrative process and the payment of a single fee.
+The Madrid System allows to file a single international trademark application in one language, and pay one set of fees in one currency, to apply for protection of a brand in multiple territories simultaneously, representing over 80% of world trade.
+The management of the international trademark portfolio is done centrally and digitally through WIPO.

 Disadvantages

 One disadvantage of the Madrid system is that any refusal, withdrawal or cancellation of the basic application or basic registration within five years of the registration date of the international registration will lead to the refusal, withdrawal or cancellation of the international registration to the same extent.
 For example, if a basic application covers 'clothing, headgear and footwear,' and 'headgear' is then deleted from the basic application (for whatever reason), 'headgear' will also be deleted from the international application.
 Therefore, the protection afforded by the international registration in each designated member jurisdiction will extend only to 'clothing and footwear.'
 If the basic application is rejected as a whole, the international registration would also be totally refused.

-The process of attacking the basic application or basic registration for this purpose is generally known as 'central attack.'
+The process of attacking the basic application or basic registration for this purpose is generally known as 'central attack’.
 Under the Madrid Protocol, the effects of a successful central attack can be mitigated by transforming the international registration into a series of applications in each jurisdiction designated by the international registration, a process known as 'transformation.'
 Although transformation is an expensive option of last resort, the resulting applications will receive the registration date of the international registration as their filing date.

-In 1997, less than half of a percent of international registrations were canceled as a result of central attack.

 The cost savings which usually result from using the Madrid system may be negated by the requirement to use local agents in the applicable jurisdiction if any problems arise.